rainbowflesh/rainbowflesh/poop/main/whoimiquestionmark_engsub.md

 <details>
   <summary>Other Skills</summary>

-- Have full dry experience, have experience in building products from 0 to 1, and have independent development ability.
+- Have full stack develop experience, have experience in building products from 0 to 1, and have independent development ability.

 - Proficient in data mining & information retrieval skills.